Open Educational Resources

 Why Use OER?

-OER are about more than free or low cost textbooks and course materials (though that is a nothing to sneeze at).
+OER are about more than free or low cost textbooks and course materials (though that is nothing to sneeze at).
 OER give faculty access to free, customizable learning materials, tools for better student engagement, and opportunities to learn and share with a far-reaching community of educators.
 For students, in addition to the potential cost savings, OER provide supplementary resources to enhance the educational experience and extend learning beyond the classroom.

 - Directory of Open Access Journals